mrkrisshu/bizzcanvass/README.md

 **BizCanvas** is a free AI-powered web application for generating Business Model Canvases.

-Built with Next.js 14, TypeScript, TailwindCSS, and Supabase.
+Built with Next.js 14, TypeScript, TailwindCSS, Firebase, and Stripe.

 ---